-All our suppliers are required to sign up to our animal welfare declaration as part of our conditions of trading.
+All suppliers are required to sign up to our animal welfare declaration as part of our Code of Conduct.
 Our internet-based test report system automatically reminds suppliers of our animal welfare policy when they are asked to supply goods made from animal sources.
 In addition, further confirmations will be put in place by our new ethical audit database (Valid8).

-- leathers, skins and feathers must only be obtained as a by-product and not be the sole purpose of the slaughter of an animal;
+• Leathers, skins and feathers must only be obtained as a by-product and not be the sole purpose of the slaughter of an animal;

-- no products in full or part are to be sourced from endangered species from the CITES (Convention on International Trade in Endangered Species) or IUCN (International Union for the Conservation of Nature) lists;
+• No products in full or part are to be sourced from endangered species from the CITES (Convention on International Trade in Endangered Species) or IUCN (International Union for the Conservation of Nature) lists;

-- angora, real fur or pelts are not to be used on any products supplied to Arcadia Group;
+• Angora, down, real fur or pelts are not to be used on any products supplied to Arcadia Group;

-- leathers should not be obtained while an animal is alive;
+• Leathers should not be obtained while an animal is alive;

-- feathers should not be plucked from live animals; and
+• Feathers should not be plucked from live animals; and

-- Arcadia Group branded cosmetics, and their ingredients, must not be tested on animals.
+• Arcadia Group branded cosmetics, and their ingredients, must not be tested on animals.